bbouffaut/yolo_tensorflow_objects_detection/README.md

 # YOLO Algorithm Implementation with Keras & Tensorflow

 The project implements Convolutional Deep Neural Network (ConvNet) You Only Look Once (YOLO) algorithm.
 It is based on a Keras + TensorFlow trained model.

 ## Prerequisites

 The project requires Keras + TensorFlow.
-There is also an HTTP Strefaming version that display annotated images in streaming mode.
+There is also an HTTP Streaming version that displays annotated images in streaming mode.
 Thus it also requires Flask.

 ## Installing

 Clone the GitHub repository to install the project.
 It is possible to run the project on RasperryPi also.
+In this case, main file shall be updated to launch RaspberryPi camera.

 ## Running the script